 Where the design community meets.

-Cincinnati, OH Experience Designer Joined about 1 year ago
+Cincinnati, OH Experience Designer Joined over 1 year ago

 Andrew hasn't posted any stories yet.

 I love me some brutalism, but holy information overload.

 Pairing for designers is an amazing tactic, but not without pitfalls.
 It's super good for generating ideas together and talking through design decisions in the moment, as well as course-correcting if someone is getting off track.
 It's great for relinquishing the silos us designers usually fall into.
 I do think there is a time and place for it though, not always.
 Too much and you might end up not pushing the boundaries as much as you would have had you separated and then paired after for feedback.
 Ie. Can't have too much of a good thing.
 But overall, I like it, it's great.
 We have product designers at our company who lead features and then will pair occasionally with other designers when a design jam is needed.

 I still have a hard time getting behind XD as a product, until there is support for some organization of the component/symbol library.
 Something to the effect of folders that Sketch incorporates would be largely beneficial, especially when I often have hundreds of symbols in a document.

 Always impressed with the delivery speed of the Figma team!
 This is great, and something I always experience pain with in InVision.
 (On overlays, it's hard to get those additional actions to perform as you'd expect).

 Have seen it mentioned a few times before.
 How does it compare to Principle or Flinto?